If you have any other questions that are not answered here, please contact the Student Registrar.

 You have to confirm cheque details, make good progress on your course and check in with us now and then so we know that you are still on the course.
-Refer to the Timeline to remind yourself what you have to do.

 You receive your scholarship by cheque in two instalments of £750 each per year, the first in October and the second in February.